luontola/darkstar-exp/README-TREF.txt

     TransparentReferenceUtil.markForUpdate(Object);

-This will use getForUpdate if the ManagedObject has not yet been loaded from the data store.
+This will use ManagedReference.getForUpdate if the ManagedObject has not yet been loaded from the data store.
+Otherwise DataManager.markForUpdate is used.

     CONVERTING AN APPLICATION TO USE TRANSPARENT REFERENCES